mannie55/Move_tutorials/README.md

 - Share mini-lessons learned (with annotations)
 - Track progress as I explore Sui/Aptos development

-Think of it as a developer's notebook - not polished docs, but raw insights.
+Think of it as a developer's notebook - not polished docs, but raw insight

-## 📂 Repository Structure